knowit-finland-javascript-guild/cdk-with-typescript/README.md

 npm run aws-sns-list-topics
 ```

-Then Send a message to the topic:
+Then Send a message to the topic.
+Replace <TOPIC_ARN> with the one you just copied.
 ```bash
 # Execute as a single command
 aws --endpoint-url=http://localhost:4566 --region=eu-north-1 \